charlesweir/Google-Literature-Review/README.md

 We used an iterative process, and this is reflected in the notebooks:

 * FirstStep.ipynb starts from a few 'seed' papers and creates a first spreadsheet for the reviewers to code from.
-* Snowballing.ipynb takes a coded spreadsheet and generates a list further papers to assess.
+* Snowballing.ipynb takes a coded spreadsheet and generates a list of further papers to assess.
 It is run several times; each time creating a new 'round' of papers.
 * Analysis.ipynb carries out some numeric and graphical analysis on the resulting list of papers.

 The file ScholarUtils.py contains a short library of utilities for use with a specific Search Engine Results Page (SERP) API service: serpapi.com.
 This currently provides a free two-week trial account.